Updated: Apr 27, 2021

 It can be terrifying to make that first contact with an online (or face to face) therapist, so having as much information as possible about what to expect will be reassuring and helpful!

 This is also why we’re writing this series: to “de-mystify online counselling”, how it works, and to tell you a bit more about what Chat2Us is about, without any expectations on you to contact us.

 Just knowing about us might help you or your friends and family in the future, whether through counselling or sharing these blog posts and others that we’ve published on our blog pages.

-Although face to face offers many more options in regards to having the therapist in front of the client, and there’s more than verbal language to work with, it can also work against those clients with an introvert character or those that want to keep quiet about attending therapy.
+Although face to face offers many more options in regards to having the therapist in front of the client, and there’s more than verbal language to work with, it can also work against those clients with an introverted character or those that want to keep quiet about attending therapy.

 A face to face appointment could make them freeze at the thought of opening up to an unknown person for the first time.

-The anonymity and diverse types of online therapy (from text-based to video) will provide solace to those that don’t want to talk about in person.
+The anonymity and diverse types of online therapy (from text-based to video) will provide solace to those that don’t want to talk about it in person.

 Also, the comfort of your home will create the right environment to let you open up and have a productive therapy process.